Maria Camila Osorio Serrano vs. Magdalena Frech: Prediction and Match Betting Odds | Abierto Guadalajara

 Maria Camila Osorio Serrano vs. Magdalena Frech Trends and Insights

-- Osorio Serrano has played 21.6 games per match in her 44 matches over the past 12 months (across all court types).
+- Osorio Serrano has played 21.6 games per match in her 44 matches over the past year (across all court surfaces).

-- Osorio Serrano has played 22.1 games per match in her 20 matches on hard courts over the past 12 months.
+- Through 20 matches over the past year on hard courts, Osorio Serrano has played 22.1 games per match and won 49.7% of them.

-- Frech is averaging 21.0 games per match and 9.3 games per set in 38 matches on hard courts in the past 12 months.
+- Frech has played 38 matches on hard courts in the past year, and has averaged 21.0 games per match and 9.3 games per set while winning 50.9% of games.

-- Osorio Serrano and Frech have met two times dating back to 2015, and Osorio Serrano has a 2-0 advantage, including a 6-3, 1-6, 6-4 victory in their most recent meeting on September 11, 2023 at the San Diego Open.
+- In head-to-head matchups, Osorio Serrano has two wins, while Frech has zero.
+In their most recent matchup on September 11, 2023, Osorio Serrano was victorious 6-3, 1-6, 6-4.

-- Osorio Serrano has claimed four sets against Frech (good for a 80.0% win rate), compared to Frech's one.
+- In five total sets against one another, Osorio Serrano has taken four, while Frech has claimed one.

-- Osorio Serrano and Frech have matched up in 48 total games, with Osorio Serrano winning 26 and Frech claiming 22.
+- Osorio Serrano has the edge in 48 total games versus Frech, capturing 26 of them.

-- In two head-to-head matches, Osorio Serrano and Frech are averaging 24.0 games and 2.5 sets per match.
+- In two matches between Osorio Serrano and Frech, they have played 24.0 games and 2.5 sets per match on average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.